1. Knowledge Base

 Exporting Your Scorecard

-Save your analysis as a CSV file:
+Save your custom scorecard as a CSV file:

 Tip: Export after making Product and Segment selections to share specific views with your team.
+The exported file reflects your personalized scorecard setup, making it easy to share tailored insights.